A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 3. Donors like receiving mail.
 Studies show donors are more likely to respond to a direct mail appeal than an email appeal.
 Plus, 70% of people agree that they feel more personal and 55% say they look forward to receiving physical mail.

 4. Direct mail is perfect for storytelling.
-Donors also believe direct mail is better at telling a touching story and conveying facts than digital methods.
+Donors also believe direct mail is better at telling a touching story and conveying facts than digital communication methods.
 Letters are especially well-suited for sharing short, compelling stories that convince donors to support your cause.

 All of these benefits can ultimately help your organization raise more for your mission and cultivate meaningful relationships with donors.